sandstorm-io/sandstorm/docs/developing/publishing-apps.md

 ### Sign up with [Keybase.io](https://keybase.io)

 Currently, Keybase is invite-only.
 If you need an invite, you can contact [community@sandstorm.io](mailto:community@sandstorm.io).
-You should connect some of your public identites with your Keybase account, like Twitter and Github.
+You should connect some of your public identites with your Keybase account, like Twitter and GitHub.

 Sandstorm app authors are verified using a PGP key linked to Keybase.
 You should get the [prerequisites](https://keybase.io/docs/command_line/prerequisites) and follow [their directions](https://keybase.io/docs/command_line/installation) to get their software set up.